• Skip to primary navigation

 Our first hotel in Hoi An was Jolie Villa Homestay.
 We stayed in a spacious room with a huge comfortable bed.

-But first and foremost, the host family is awesome, super-friendly and helpful.
-They call each guest by name from the moment you arrive and make you feel very welcome.
+But first and foremost, the host family is awesome, super-friendly, and helpful.
+They know each guest by name from the moment you arrive and make you feel very welcome.
 We had an excellent stay here!

 Check prices on Agoda | Check prices on Booking